cloudflare/cloudflare-docs/content/queues/learning/batching-retries.md

 Both `max_batch_size` and `max_batch_timeout` work together.
 Whichever limit is reached first will trigger the delivery of a batch.

-For example, a `max_batch_size = 30` and a `max_batch_timeout = 10` means that if 30 messages are written to the queue, we'll deliver a batch of 30 messages.
+For example, a `max_batch_size = 30` and a `max_batch_timeout = 10` means that if 30 messages are written to the queue, the consumer will deliver a batch of 30 messages.
 However, if it takes longer than 10 seconds for those 30 messages to be written to the queue, then the consumer will get a batch of messages that contains however many messages were on the queue at the time (somewhere between 1 and 29, in this case).

 When determining what size and timeout settings to configure, you will want to take into account latency (how long can you wait to receive messages?), overall batch size (when writing to external systems), and cost (fewer-but-larger batches).